 Non-alcoholic wine and gluten-free bread barred from holy communion

-- The Church of England has ruled that non-alcoholic wine and gluten-free bread cannot be used during Holy Communion, stating that bread must be made with wheat flour and wine from fermented grape juice to be consecrated.
+- The Church of England has ruled that non-alcoholic wine and gluten-free bread cannot be used during Holy Communion, stating that the bread must be made using wheat flour and the wine must be fermented juice of the grape.

 16 Articles